What You Need to Know About Studying in English in a Non-English Speaking Country

 If you are considering a study abroad option and want to study only in English, here's what you need to know about studying in a country where English isn't the primary language.

 1. You'll experience the culture and language of a new place while earning a degree in English

 If you want to experience a culture completely different from your own but still earn a degree in English, you can.
-English programs in Germany, the Netherlands, Sweden, and China, to name but a few, offer students the chance to travel and experience another culture.
+A bachelor in english in Germany, the Netherlands, Sweden, and China, to name but a few, offer students the chance to travel and experience another culture.

 You will return fluent in English, whether or not you were in the first place, with insight into your country's local language, customs, culture, and pace of life.

 When people are actively more open to new experiences, says says Scientific American, it leads to creative thinking, curiosity, imagination, and authentic experiences.

 2. You will be with a diverse group of students

 In a US News and World Report article, staff writer Kelly Mae Ross explains that the demand among both domestic and international students for English-taught programs is high.

 Ross cites the Schwarzman Scholars program, a one-year master's at Tsinghua University in China.
 The program's 111 accepted students come from 32 countries -- 44 percent of whom from the US, 21 percent from China, and 35 percent from the rest of the world.
 Programs taught in English attract diverse groups of students.